bloom-us/hello/README.md

 # Hello Debug

-A type-safe, lazy-initialized wrapper for the [debug](https://www.npmjs.com/package/debug) package that supports multiple namespaces and environments.
+A type-safe wrapper for the [debug](https://www.npmjs.com/package/debug) package with lazy initialization and environment-specific loggers.

-## Features
+## Key Features

+- **Lazy initialization** - Debug instances are only created when accessed, respecting DEBUG env vars at runtime
-- **Type safety**: Full TypeScript support with strongly typed namespaces and environments
+- **Type-safe API** - Full TypeScript support with strongly typed namespaces and environments
-- **Lazy initialization**: Debug instances are only created when actually used
-- **Environment variable awareness**: Respects DEBUG environment variable changes even after initialization
-- **Multi-environment support**: Organize your debug loggers by both namespaces and environments
+- **Multi-environment support** - Organize loggers by both namespaces and environments
-- **Pattern generation**: Helper functions to generate debug patterns

 ## Installation